 Yes, artists should explore unproven materials, testing and rejecting preliminary trials before deciding what merits going into their final work.
 Alternative or unproven materials convenient for a conceptual test, may or may not be appropriate for the final work of art.

-It seems to me the primary question is the intent of the artist.
+It seems to me that the primary question is the intent of the artist.
 "Do you want the piece to last . . . or be an ephemeral phenomenon?"
-Does a time varying patina add to the piece . . . or is sustained color a critical characteristic?
+Does a time-varying patina add to the piece . . . or is sustained color a critical characteristic?
 Will aging enhance the work . . . or will disintegration contribute to the conceptual theme?

 The expected life and varying condition of artwork is something the artist should knowingly choose and not blithely ignore.
 What will the work look like 10 minutes later, 10 months, 10 years later, or 10 decades later?

 So the issue is not permanence or impermanence in itself, but whether the temporal elements are consistent with the intended conceptual theme of the work.
 Ten years may be stretching the life expectancy of paper jewelry, but well within the expectation for public art.

 Going back to the example in the previous post, I think it is well within normal expectations that a turned wooden bowl has a stable finish (assuming ideal storage and display conditions) for 25 - 50 years, at least.
 I can not believe that the maker intended for the finish to develop "problems."
 Thus, going back to the artist for a remedy for an unstable finish may be appropriate.

 I also wonder if the applied finish was within the manufacturer's expectation for the medium?
 Isn't it better to know what will happen than to be ignorant?
 Was the wooden bowl labeled, "experimental finish?"

 Another question comes to mind.